jotaleno/dotfiles/README.md

 # Dotfiles

 Repository to store my configuration dot files.
-The automation of the setup is done via Ansible playbooks.
+The automation of the Linux setup is done via Ansible playbooks.

 # Instructions